The History of New York Central Railroad

 All cars in both sets feature free-rolling metal wheels, flush, clear plastic windows, knuckle couplers, and full interiors, furnished according to the car type, and completed in molded plastic.
 Additional details include rooftop radio antennas on both the Club/Lounge and Lounge/Observation, lighted rear-markers on the Lounge/Observation, authentically detailed trucks and underbodies, and a lighted 20th Century Limited Drumhead, factory-installed on the Lounge/Observation to bring up the rear.

 This set is an excellent, faithful reproduction of one of America’s most iconic trains, and will be an essential component to any northeastern or New York Central themed 1950s era layout!
-Look out for these soon at Modeltrainstuff.com – you can schedule an automatic email notification on their arrival by clicking here and choosing the set you wish to purchase!
+Don’t miss out on all new items at ModelTrainStuff.com!